midoBB/Readeck/docs/src/en-US/opds.md

 - All Bookmarks
 - Bookmark Collections
   - (Collection Name)
-    - Collection Ebook
+    - Collection E-book
     - Browse Collection

-Each section, except Collections, provides every bookmark as an Ebook.
+Each section, except Collections, provides every bookmark as an E-book.

-On a collection's section, you can download the full collection as a single Ebook.
+On a collection's section, you can download the full collection as a single E-book.

 ## Catalog access

-The catalog can be accessed by any app or ereader supporting the OPDS format.
+The catalog can be accessed by any app or e-reader supporting the OPDS format.
 To give access to the catalog, you must first create an [Application Password](readeck-instance://profile/credentials).

 You can restrict the permission of this password to "Bookmarks : Read Only".